kristianmandrup/authorize-mw/README.md

 ## Intersect

 Intersect is used as a convenient way to easily set up a matching function for a permit.
 If the object intersects on the incoming access object, the permit can be used for that access object (in that context for that user).

 If the access object is: `{user: {role: 'admin'}, ctx: {area: 'guest'}}` and the match access of the permit is `{user: {role: 'admin'}`, then the permit match access fully intersects the access object and so the permit should apply (be used).
 Otherwise the permit should be ignored for that access object (if not a full intersection).

+It really works :)

 ## Allower